AmirMansurian/AttnFD/README.md

-## Adaptive Inter-Class Similarity Distillation for Semantic Segmentation
+## Attention-guided Feature Distillation for Semantic Segmentation
  The source code of [(Attention-guided Feature Distillation for Semantic Segmentation)](https://arxiv.org/abs/2308.04243).

  Also, see our previous work [(Adaptive Inter-Class Similarity Distillation for Semantic Segmentation)](https://github.com/AmirMansurian/AICSD).